Unemployment claims drop as Washington lifts coronavirus restrictions, economy heats up

 Total claims, including new and ongoing claims for benefits, were down 7% from the prior week to 343,246, according to the ESD.

-Nationally, jobless claims ticked up by 2,000 from the previous week, though the four-week average is at the lowest point since the pandemic last March, the Labor Department reported Thursday.
+Nationally, jobless claims ticked up by 2,000 from the previous week, though the four-week average is at the lowest point since the pandemic hit last March, the Labor Department reported Thursday.

 The figures underscore the widespread “reopening” of the economy since the height of the pandemic.
 In Washington, new unemployment claims are down 79% compared to the same time last year.